Complex Wavelet Mutual Information Loss: A Multi-Scale Loss Function for Semantic Segmentation: Conclusion

 \section{Conclusion}

 In this study, we introduced Complex Wavelet Mutual Information (CWMI) loss, a novel loss function for semantic segmentation that leverages the multiscale, multi-orientation decomposition capabilities of the complex steerable pyramid.
 By integrating mutual information across wavelet subbands, CWMI effectively captures high-dimensional dependencies and local structural features, including critical phase information, which are essential for accurate segmentation.
-Extensive experiments on four challenging datasets (SNEMI3D, GlaS, DRIVE, and MASS ROAD) demonstrate that CWMI consistently outperforms state-of-the-art loss functions across most evaluation metrics, particularly in segmenting small instances and narrow boundaries, while introducing minimal computational overhead.
+Extensive experiments on four challenging datasets demonstrate that CWMI consistently outperforms state-of-the-art loss functions across most evaluation metrics, particularly in segmenting small instances and narrow boundaries, while introducing minimal computational overhead.
 These results highlight CWMI as a robust and versatile loss function that effectively addresses key challenges in segmentation, such as class and instance imbalance, boundary precision, and topological consistency.

-Beyond semantic segmentation, the core principles of CWMI—multiscale feature extraction and structural consistency—suggest its potential applicability to a broader range of computer vision and machine learning tasks, such as image-to-image translation and super-resolution, which we leave for future exploration. \paragraph{Limitations and Future Work} Although extensively studied on 2D images, extending it to multi-class and 3D segmentation is theoretically feasible but necessitates further validation in future research.
+Beyond semantic segmentation, the core principles of CWMI—multiscale feature extraction and structural consistency—suggest its potential applicability to a broader range of computer vision and machine learning tasks, such as image-to-image translation and super-resolution, which we leave for future exploration.

+Although extensively studied on 2D images, extending it to multi-class and 3D segmentation is theoretically feasible but necessitates further validation in future research.